Diktyoma: Imaging findings

 Imaging studies such as ultrasonography (US), Computerized Tomography (CT) and Magnetic Resonance Imaging (MRI) may aid diagnosis.
 On ultrasound, diktyomas typically appear as echogenic, irregularly shaped to ovoid masses.
 Ultrasound is excellent for demonstrating cystic collections of vitreous fluid in the tumor, and may show calcifications in the teratoid type.

-On CT, dityomas typically appear as dense, irregular masses in the ciliary body, which enhances with administration of intravenous contrast material.
+On CT, diktyomas typically appear as dense, irregular masses in the ciliary body, which enhances with administration of intravenous contrast material.
 CT is excellent for demonstrating dystrophic calcifications in the teratoid type.

-On MRI, dityomas typically appear slightly to moderately hyperdense to vitreous on T1-weighted images and hypodense on T2-weighted images, with marked homogeneous enhancement (except for prominent parts of cystic components, which, if present, may impart heterogeneity) after administration of intravenous contrast material.
+On MRI, diktyomas typically appear slightly to moderately hyperdense to vitreous on T1-weighted images and hypodense on T2-weighted images, with marked homogeneous enhancement (except for prominent parts of cystic components, which, if present, may impart heterogeneity) after administration of intravenous contrast material.
 MRI is excellent for detection of tumors as small as 2 millimeters.

 Gross pathologic findings

 Grossly, the tumor appears white, gray, or yellow, with irregular surface, often studded with small cysts.
 More small cysts may be found on cut sections.
 These cysts may break off the surface and float freely in aqueous or vitreous humour.
 The tumor may also contain chalky grayish-white particles.
 The lens may be covered by a semi-translucent membrane in some case.
 Tumor may invade locally to involve the iris or anterior retina, or through the cornea or sclera.
 In advanced cases, tumor may fill the entire globe, similar to retinoblastoma.